bilgino/angularforddd/README.md

 **» Stateful services vs. stateful repositories**<br/>

-Just as mentioned before, it's common in Angular projects to use services for business functionality and state management.
+Just as mentioned before, it's common for Angular projects to use services for business functionality or state management.
 We use stateful services if we need to share data across independent components.
 Often simple services process HTTP requests and responses that perform CRUD operations.
-**We will deviate from the status quo and use reactive repositories in favor of a data store**.
+**We will deviate from that and use reactive repositories in favor of a reactive data store**.
-A repository serves as a shared data repository used by other independent components or services.
+A repository serves as a central shared state repository used by other independent components.
-Repositories are not just for Entities, but for all domain objects including anemic domain models or view models.
+Repositories are not just for Entities, but for all domain objects including anemic domain or view models.

-In addition, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
+In addition to that, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
-The CQRS pattern allows us to answer different use cases with the respective data model.
-State changes in repositories will replicate back to a view model provider (read side).
-This is called "projection".
-A projection can be leveraged in several ways or layers.
-The most commonly used approach is an event-based projection causing an eventually consistent system.
+The CQRS pattern supports us to answer different use cases with the respective model structure.
+State changes in repositories will immediately replicate back to a view model provider (read side).
+This process is called "projection".
+Projections can be leveraged in several ways or layers.
+The most common approach is an event-based projection causing an eventually consistent system.
 However, we will not encounter any problems of this kind, due to the reactive design pattern of Angular (RxJS).

 **A reactive API exposes hot observables (BehaviorSubjects etc.)** to manage the complexity of asynchronous data handling.
 If we share data with other components, we must keep track of changes by applying reactivity to prevent stale data and keep the UI in sync.
 Hence, we ensure